leonine90/Resumix/README.md

 - **Professional Headshot**: Support for profile pictures
 - **Print-Friendly**: Optimized for printing with proper page breaks
 - **Responsive Design**: Works well on different screen sizes
-- **Import/Export Resume Data**: Easily export your resume as a JSON file or import data from a JSON file using the sidebar controls
+- **Import/Export Resume Data**: Easily export your resume as a JSON file using the sidebar controls
-- **🤖 AI-Powered Resume Import**: Paste your resume text and let AI automatically convert it to the proper JSON format
+- **📄 Smart Resume Import**: Paste resume text or JSON data and let the system automatically convert it to the proper format with intelligent section visibility management
-- **🎯 AI Job Optimizer**: Tailor your resume to specific job postings by optimizing Summary, Experience achievements, and Skills while preserving all other content
+- **🎯 AI Job Optimizer**: Tailor your resume to specific job postings by completely rewriting Summary and Experience achievements to match job requirements, with intelligent keyword bolding and structure preservation
+- **🔔 Toast Notification System**: Modern, non-intrusive notifications with auto-close for short messages and manual close for longer ones
+- **🎨 Enhanced User Experience**: Improved error handling, better AI response parsing, and smart section management

 ## Project Structure